AjlaBeca/CookBook/README.md

 **📌 About the Project**

 CookBook is a mobile application developed in Kotlin using Jetpack Compose, designed for users to easily add, explore, and manage recipes.
 The app provides a smooth experience for cooking enthusiasts, offering personalized features such as user authentication, favorite recipes, and profile customization.
+**Download the App:**
+The latest APK is available in the Releases section.

 **🛠️ Technologies Used**